Email subscription form header

 Use Your Samples and Travel Size Products

 I keep a bag just for travel.
-When I get samples for beauty products, a free toothbrush from the dentist, hotel shampoos, etc. I put them in my travel bag so I can leave my full-size products at home.
+When I get samples of beauty products, a free toothbrush from the dentist, hotel shampoos, etc. I put them in my travel bag so I can leave my full-size products at home.

 Mix and Match